 - Yukon Golds – hold their shape a little better through baking, and sauce will be slightly more milky.

-How To Make The Vegan Scalloped Potatoes Sauce?
+How To Make Vegan Scalloped Potatoes Cheese Sauce?

-We’ll be using 3/4 cup of raw cashews blended with 2 cups unsweetened almond milk, or water, to make our creamy, dreamy sauce.
+Making vegan cheese sauce for scalloped potatoes is super easy and only takes about 10 minutes.
+All you have to do is blend raw cashews with almond milk and vegetable broth to make the creamy sauce.
 It’s similar to a béchamel style white sauce filled with garlic flavors and cheesy nutritional yeast, then poured over and layered in between your sliced potatoes.
-It’s pure creamy perfection for this scalloped potato side dish.
+It’s pure creamy perfection for this vegan scalloped potato side dish.

 How To Make Vegan Scalloped Potatoes